 The over-confident Confederate troops believed an accident had occurred at the fort and the survivors would surrender at dawn.
 However, upon inspecting the fort’s condition the following morning, Price discovered that Ewing and his men were gone.
 Though they had no victory, they now held the field and the fort.
 Because of this, the Confederates were responsible for burying the dead and created a mass grave in one of the rifle pits.
 After taking inventory of the supplies that survived the explosion, Price divided the goods and weaponry that could be taken, then destroyed the rest before moving on to a near-endless string of defeat.

 Fort Davidson State Historic Site serves as a memorial to the many soldiers who gave their life fighting for their idea of freedom.
 The earthworks of the fort are mostly intact and visitors can explore this aspect of the battle as well as a portion of the original battlefield.
 A full-scale reenactment of the Battle of Pilot Knob is staged, drawing in tens of thousands of spectators to the valley.
 The next reenactments are in September of 2010, and again in 2014 to coincide with the 150th Anniversary (Sesquicentennial) of the Civil War.
 A wide variety of activities are available to keep almost anyone satisfied, from infantry artillery cavalry drills, to medical demonstrations and the ever-popular blowing up of the fort.
 Vendors aim to please, offering refreshing beverages and snacks or period objects and clothing to reacquaint you with life during the war.
-To see images of the 2007 Battle of Pilot Knob Reenactment and to learn about the upcoming events in 2010 and 2014, please click here.
+To see images of the Battle of Pilot Knob Reenactment from the past and to learn about the upcoming events in the future, please click here.

 the site, a granite monument marks the place where the mass

 grave begins, as well as locations throughout the valley

 that were significant points on the battlefield.
 Maps for

 this self-guided tour are available at the Visitor’s